Sacramento Clergy Sexual Abuse Attorneys

 In 2019, California, like six other states and Washington DC, extended its statute of limitations to extend the time limit for alleged victims of clergy sexual assault to file civil lawsuits.
 The CA state legislators passed a bill in October 2019 to extend the time limit to file a sex abuse claim, and Governor Newsom signed it into law days later.
 Within days, many sexually assaulted survivors took immediate legal action to seek financial compensation from their abusers, the Church and Diocese Sacramento Bishop Jaime Soto.

 Sacramento Diocese Clergy Abuse Attorney

 Every sexual abuse survivor deserves to have their story heard.
-The compassionate attorneys at Rosenfeld Injury Lawyers LLC are here to listen in a confidential setting.
+A compassionate clergy abuse lawyer from Rosenfeld Injury Lawyers LLC is here to listen in a confidential setting.
 Let us provide legal advice and counseling on how best to proceed to resolve your case successfully.